 All the support is provided via personal tickets.
 To submit us a ticket please fill in the form: http://cmsmasters.net/support/

-Solfeggio WordPress Theme is amazing.
+The Pasquales WordPress Theme is amazing.
 Unlimited design solutions can be created due to a great flexibility of settings and shortcode options.
 99+ Custom Shortcodes are added through a Visual Content composer with drag'n'drop function.
 You can set a completely custom layout that stretches to any width, set your content in many columnns and assign animation many parts of your content.
-Solfeggio theme has Classes that can be set to any sort of a grid or a Masonry puzzle with variable paddings for elemens, while Blog can have several different layouts too.
-Custom Profiles and Classes post types offer an optimal way to present your content, while valid code, SEO-optimized structure and microformats guarantee this content is easily crawled and indexed by search engines.
+The Pasquales theme has a Portfolio that can be set to any sort of a grid or a Masonry puzzle with variable paddings for elemens, while Blog can have several different layouts too.
+Custom Profiles and Projects post types offer an optimal way to present your content, while valid code, SEO-optimized structure and microformats guarantee this content is easily crawled and indexed by search engines.

 Before installing the theme, you need to install WordPress (see details here).
-Once you have installed WordPress and logged in to admin panel, you can install Solfeggio theme.
+Once you have installed WordPress and logged in to admin panel, you can install The Pasquales theme.

 Important!Before using the theme, please follow an instruction below.

 After you have installed WordPress , find the .htaccess file on your server, please open it and add (to the very end of the file) the following code:php_value post_max_size 64M php_value upload_max_filesize 64M php_value max_file_uploads 128M php_value max_input_vars 5000

 Please make sure you do this BEFORE installing and activating the theme, if you are installing it via Admin panel, and always BEFORE uploading any demo content.

 Note: On some servers you may not be able to alter the htaccess file.
 If you encounter an issue with this, please contact your hosting provider.
 Mostly these alterations are needed for Demo Content import.

 There are two ways to install the theme